vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/4_ABHASAVADA_AS_THE_BASIS_OF_THE_TRIKA_THEORY_OF_KNOWLEDGE.md

 THE NECESSITY FOR SUCH AN ASSUMPTION.

 The subject and the object are of fundamentally opposite nature.
 The former is self-luminous but the latter is devoid of all light.
 The one is changeless but the other is changing.
-Therefore, if the puruşa, who is unaffectable pure
+Therefore, if the puruṣa, who is unaffectable pure

 1. I. P. V., I, 71.